gazebosim/sdf_tutorials/composition/proposal.md

 // This can be used in both //model elements as well as /world. struct sdf::NestedInclude {
   /// Provides the URI as specified in `//include/uri`.
 This may or may not end
-  /// with a file extension if it refers to a model directory. std::string uri;
+  /// with a file extension (it will not end an extension if it refers to a
+  /// model package).
+  std::string uri;

-  /// Provides the *resolved* file name from the uri.
-This should generally be
+  /// Provides the *resolved* absolute file path from the URI.
+  /// It is recommended to use this in `CustomModelParser` when check
-  /// used for predicates on filenames. std::string resolved_file_name;
+  /// predicates on filenames -- however, the predicates should generally only
+  /// check the file extension.
+  std::string resolved_file_name;

   // N.B.
 Should be unnecesssary if downstream consumer has composition.
 Not